Imaginario27/Scrimba-Vanlife/README.md

 The Van Detail Page provides in-depth information about a selected van.

 ## Demo
-Experience the Colour Scheme Generator in action by visiting the [app page](https://scrimba-colour-scheme-generator-img27.netlify.app/).
+Visit the [app page](https://scrimba-vanlife-img27.netlify.app/) to see how it works.

 ## Screenshots
 ![Screenshot](https://imaginario27.com/wp-content/uploads/2023/09/generador-esquemas-color-app.png)